Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 WoolworthsDirect team members Andy Lee and Afthab Khan inspect an in-store order point in 1998

 One possible reason for the early success of Woolworths Direct was the strong store engagement.
-The visionary behind the offer, Head of New Channels Chris Garthwaite, made a point of recruiting store people into his team and harnessing their energy in shaping the offer and the approach to getting buy-in from store staff.
+Chris Garthwaite, the visionary behind the offer as Head of New Channels, made a point of recruiting store people into his team.
+He adopted many of their suggestions about the offer and possible ways to engage store staff.
 The store look was bold, including a large, backlit cartoon telephone.
 The store order points were clearly visible from a distance.
-They used simple language to explain the offer, both at the order point and on banners and on swinging tickets around the stores.
+This used simple language to explain the offer, with signs and swinging tickets around the store reinforcing the message.

 Touch screen kiosks were installed into 12 stores on test, using a design from ICL (Fujitsu) and applications from ICL Multimedia Services and St Clair Interactive of Canada

 Executives at Kingfisher were well aware of the potential of the web.
-Keen to match the success that arch-rivals Dixons had enjoyed with Freeserve, they acquired the French company Liberté Surf, and the British e-commerce market leader, Streets Online.
-They also established a new e-Kingfisher Division.
+Keen to match the success that arch-rivals Dixons had enjoyed with Freeserve, they established a new Division, @quot;e-Kingfisher" and acquired the French giant Liberté Surf, and the British e-commerce market leader, Streets Online.

 The first prototype for a Woolworths website, built in 1998.
-At the time the design was considered too radical for Woolies customersA new Woolworths strategy anticipated annual new channel sales of £300m within three years.
-It recognised that this would require major infrastructure investment, and a strong and more diverse management team.
+At the time the design was considered too radical for Woolies customersWhen the Company built a new business plan, it targeted sales of £300m through new channels within three years, and plotted the investment and structures that would enable this.

 In 1999, the IT Director Colin Cobain, who was a passionate evangelist of the new channels, was appointed to the role of New Channels Director.
 He worked with the MD Roger Holmes to steer through a major investment proposal to buy the SAP Customer Relations Management ('CRM') system, and to acquire a large fulfilment warehouse in Braunstone near Leicester.